swiftech/swiftmarker/readme.md

 	......
 	swiftMarker.render(yoda);
 	```

-> Of course, you can have these data model types nested.
+> Of course, you can have all these data objects nested in any way.

 * Config